wangle53/3DCDNet/README.md

 ## Citing TransCD
 If you use this repository or would like to refer the paper, please use the following BibTex entry.
 ## Reference
---T. Ku, S. Galanakis, B. Boom et al., SHREC 2021: 3D Point cloud change detection for street scenes, Computers & Graphics, https://doi.org/10.1016/j.cag.2021.07.004
+-T. Ku, S. Galanakis, B. Boom et al., SHREC 2021: 3D Point cloud change detection for street scenes, Computers & Graphics, https://doi.org/10.1016/j.cag.2021.07.004
---HU, Qingyong, et al. Randla-net: Efficient semantic segmentation of large-scale point clouds.
+-HU, Qingyong, et al. Randla-net: Efficient semantic segmentation of large-scale point clouds.
 In: Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.
 2020. p.
 11108-11117.